evidentlyai/evidently/docs/book/examples/tutorial-llm.md

 You can export the evaluation results beyond viewing the visual Reports in Python.
 Here are some options.

 **Publish a DataFrame**.
-Add computed scores (like semantic similarity) directly to your original dataset.
+Add computed scores (like semantic similarity, or LLM-based scores with an explanation) directly to your original dataset.
 This will let you further analyze the data, like identifying examples with the lowest scores.

 ```python
 text_evals_report.datasets().current